 - Of course, if you have strong feelings of depression, please seek assistance from friends, family or a trusted health-care provider.
 There are people ready to help, whatever the season.

 If an annual insurance review wasn’t included in your New Year’s resolutions, why not get it done while you’re in the cleaning and organizing mood this spring?
 Your life changes over the course of a year – sometimes in monumental ways.
 That means your insurance needs can change, too.

 At CBI we can work with you to make sure you’ve got the coverage you need, while at the same time utilizing all possible credits and discounts to make that coverage affordable.
-Just contact us or give us a call at 925-775-2000 ext.
-14. We want to help you meet your goals, and make sure what’s important to you is protected!
+Just contact us or give us a call at 925-775-2003.
+We want to help you meet your goals, and make sure what’s important to you is protected!